julenmendieta/SparseDataModelling/README.md

 - <ins>09_co-occurrenceMatrix.ipynb</ins>: Contains the code to get and display the co-occurrence matrices (Figure 4C-E from the manuscript).
 Depends on data from <ins>02_clusterModelsEnsemble.ipynb</ins>.

 - <ins>10_communityAnalysis.ipynb</ins>: Contains the code to analyse the communities of genes obtained in <ins>09_co-occurrenceMatrix.ipynb</ins> in terms of distances and expression (Figure 4F,G and Supplementary Figure 6 from the manuscript).
 Depends on data from <ins>02_clusterModelsEnsemble.ipynb</ins> and <ins>09_co-occurrenceMatrix.ipynb</ins>.

-## Parameters to be modified in the Notebooks
-Every Notebook has a section named “Parameters to modify” that contains all the parameters that must be modified according to the users aim and data.
-The only Notebook that contains an additional section to be modified is <ins>02_chooseBestParameters.ipynb</ins>, that requires the user in section "Generate file with top parameters" to decide which are the dcutoff and maxdist values that best correlations have shown before.

 ## Testing that the modelling works well
 Users can set as True the variable "runFastTest" in <ins>01_modellingParametersGridSearch.ipynb</ins> and <ins>03_modelling.ipynb</ins> to test in a short time that the code for the modelling is working well.